neelsmith/achterhuis/README.md

 Within each entry, there are numbered sections.
 Each "heading" section giving the entry's date is identified as `h1`.
 Subsequent paragraphs are identified with strings that look like `p1`, `p2` or `p12`.

-Examples: the first URN in the work is `urn:cts:aflibre:aflibre.ah.hc:19420614.h1`.
+Examples: the first citable chunk of text in the work has the URN `urn:cts:aflibre:aflibre.ah.hc:19420614.h1`.
 Its text content is

 >Zondag, 14 Juni 1942